Evans-Brian/twitchTweetBot/readme.md

 You can see the bot in action <a href="https://twitter.com/TwitchWatchTime" target="_blank">here</a>.

-**Note:** Unfortunately, my AWS account was hacked and the bot isn't currently up and running.
+**Note:** Unfortunately, my AWS account was recently hacked and the bot isn't currently up and running.
 A lesson on security!
 Don't expose your keys.

 ### Data Sourcing and Storage
 Every 30 minutes script requests data from the <a href="https://dev.twitch.tv/docs/api/" target="_blank">Twitch API</a> on viewer count and game name for all streamers who have over 50 viewers.
 After pulling the data, the script writes it to a series of staging tables in the PSQL database.
 Functions for reading and writing data from the Twitch API may be found in *helperfunctions/twitchAPI.py* and *helperfunctions/updateTables.py*.